Chinedu-analysis/mining-safety-esg-portfolio/README.md

 ![Age & Experience Risk](/images/chart_1_age_experience.png)

 📊 **Key Findings:**
+- The 30-39 age group bears the highest absolute burden of fatalities
-- Workers under 20 with less than 2 years of experience face the highest fatality burden
+- Workers under 20 have the lowest experience levels
-- Severe injuries decline steadily as age and experience increase
-- The inverse relationship between experience and fatal outcomes is visually clear
+- As average years of experience rises with age, total fatalities decline sharply
+- Experience is a proven protective factor against fatal outcomes

 💡 **Business Insights:**
-- **Youth Safety Programs:** Target workers under 20 with enhanced supervision and task restrictions during their first two years
+- **Mid-Career Focus:** Safety interventions shouldn't target only the youngest — the 30-39 bracket carries the highest absolute risk
-- **Mentorship Structures:** Pair junior workers with experienced operators during high-risk tasks
+- **Youth Mentorship:** Pair workers under 20 with experienced operators during high-risk tasks to accelerate experience transfer
-- **Portfolio-Level ESG Metric:** Track severe injury rate by age bracket as a workforce vulnerability indicator
+- **Experience as a Metric:** Track average crew experience as a leading indicator of safety performance

 ---